buildpacks/docs/src/content/create-buildpack/_index.md

 ```

+##### Cache Ruby

- Now we will add the logic to cache the ruby interpreter to speed up build times if a new version of ruby s not needed
+Now we will add the logic to cache the ruby interpreter to speed up build times if a new version of ruby is not needed.

 First we need to capture the cache directory from the build lifecycle.